IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>For details about UID2 support of the Google secure signals feature, see <a href="../guides/google-ss-integration">Google Ad Manager Secure Signals Integration Guide</a>.</dd>

 <dt><MdxJumpAnchor id="gl-server-side">Server-side integration</MdxJumpAnchor></dt>
-<dd>UID2 integrations can be entirely on the <a href="#gl-client-side">client side</a>, entirely on the server side, or partially on the client side and partially on the server side (<a href="#gl-client-server">client-server</a>).</dd>
+<dd>One of the UID2 <a href="#gl-integration-approaches">integration approaches</a> is to integrate entirely on the server side.</dd>
-<dd>In a server-side integration, all activities relating to UID2, such as generating and refreshing UID2 tokens, are performed on the server.</dd>
+<dd>In a server-side integration, raw UID2s or UID2 tokens are generated and refreshed on the server.</dd>
 <dd>For example, in a server-side integration, advertisers generate raw UID2s on the server side to be delivered for audience targeting, and publishers generate UID2 tokens on the server side for bidstream use.</dd>
+<dd>An example of documentation for publisher client-side integration is <a href="../guides/custom-publisher-integration">Publisher Integration Guide, Server-Only</a>.</dd>

 <dt><MdxJumpAnchor id="gl-sha-256">SHA-256</MdxJumpAnchor></dt>
 <dd>SHA-256 is the secure hashing algorithm that UID2 uses.</dd>